adelowo/portfolio/content/posts/2016-02-15-deploying-php-web-apps-with-capistrano.md

 ---
 layout : post
-description: I only recently completed building a project i was extremely keen on tags : [Deployment, PHP]
+summary: I only recently completed building a project i was extremely keen on
+title: "Deploying PHP web apps with Capistrano" tags : [Deployment, PHP]
+date: "2016-02-15"
 ---

 I only recently completed building a project i was extremely keen on - [Schoollogue](https://schoollogue.com), a wordplay on "School Catalogue" -